A MODERN DAY EXPLORER'S CAMP

 us to choose just five!
 Here are our top reasons for visiting us…

 The Victoria Falls is one of the most spectacular natural wonders of the world.
 A bucket-list experience for many an explorer, the sheer volume and breadth of thundering water will take your breath away.
-The local people call it "Mosi-oa-Tunya", ‘the smoke that thunders’ and the sound of the force of water meeting more water and rock can be heard from every aspect of the park.
+The local people call it "Mosi-oa-Tunya", ‘the smoke that thunders’.
+The misty spray of this mighty thundering spray can be seen by aircraft kilometres away and the thundering roar, when standing close to one of nature's majesties, will stay with you forever.

 With natural spaces of the world shrinking at an alarming rate, we count it as a great privilege to be situated in one of the few remaining wild places of the world.
 Yet Tsowa Safari Island is surprisingly easy to reach - situated almost equidistant from 4 access areas: Victoria Falls in Zimbabwe, Livingstone in Zambia, Kasane in Botswana and the Namibian border.
 This makes it an ideal point from which to start a once in a lifetime southern Africa safari, with easy air links to the world famous Kruger National Park in South Africa, and the glorious beaches of the iSimangaliso Wetland Park (a UNESCO World Heritage Site situated on the eastern seaboard of South Africa), and of course gorgeous Cape Town, voted as the most beautiful city in the world.